BMG-Esports/stats-api-docs/documentation/v1/resources/index.md

 ## What is a SmashId?

-A SmashId is a player's unique Start.gg ID.
-This ID is not the alphanumeric phrase found on your Start.gg profile, and is only visible through Start.gg's developer API.
+A SmashId is a player's unique start.gg ID.
+This ID is not the alphanumeric phrase found on your start.gg profile, and is only visible through start.gg's developer API.
 However, these IDs can be found through <a href="https://prostats.brawlhalla.com">prostats.brawlhalla.com</a>.

 ## How do I find a player's SmashId?